hapax/hapax.github.io/assets/maximal.md

 Surveyors observe that $\Delta x^2 + \Delta y^2$ is unchanged, however they choose to orient their measuring sticks.
-This suggests that the land they measure is a flat plane, since in this setting, they can prove the result is true from Pythagoras' theorem.
+This suggests that the land they measure is a flat plane, since in this setting, they can prove the invariance from Pythagoras' theorem.
 Finally, by thinking more carefully about relative orientation, they can precisely relate measurements in their different measuring-stick systems.